HaoranGuoQWQ/AD599-A1-Team-07-Final-Project/README.md

 - TASK4.ipynb ← Visualization analysis
 - TASK4.pdf ←  Visualization deliverable
 - TASK5 Final Business Recommendation.pdf ← Business value & strategic recommendations
 ---

+## Future Improvements

+To further improve this project, we plan the following enhancements:

+- **Organize visual outputs into a dedicated folder**
+  Store all charts, heatmaps, and model visuals under `/images/` (or `/visuals/`) to improve repository structure and readability.

+- **Improve model performance**
+  Experiment with advanced algorithms such as Gradient Boosting and XGBoost, and apply hyperparameter tuning for better predictive accuracy.

+- **Add interactive visualization**
+  Build a dashboard (Tableau/Power BI/Streamlit) to allow stakeholders to explore trends and no-show risk more dynamically.

+---

 > _"Better scheduling intelligence means healthier patients and more efficient clinics."_